Short URL for this page:

 They left the Rio Grande and headed for the Gila, keeping mainly to the established trail, the lower and newer of the two by which the Spanish had communicated with California.
 The route led through the enchanted chaos of the Arizona deserts, a country mostly of naked rock in mesas, peaks, and gashed canyons, painted tremendous colors with brushes of comet's hair.
 Frequently it was a giant-cactus country — saguaro by designers of modern decoration, cholla by medieval torturers — or a country of yuccas and the yucca's weirdest form, the Joshua tree.
 Sometimes it was even a grass country.
 And through most of the route it was a country where occasionally you could find the characteristic oasis of the Southwest, a little, hidden arroyo with something of a stream in it, choked with cottonwoods, green plants blooming only a rifle shot from desolation.

 Through October and November they pegged along, not making very good time except in relation to their emaciated mounts and the two howitzers.
 These were two "light mountain guns" of brass, cumbersomely mounted on small wheels, which were always far to the rear and sometimes had to be taken entirely apart before they could be moved.
 Mostly they were on, or not far from, the swift, clear Gila.
 As they approached its great bend they reached a country whose ghosts were Father Kino, the great priest, and the Hohokam, the prehistoric people of whom a shadowy memory has tinged many Indian myths.
 More to the point were villages of the Pima and Maricopa, jovial, sedentary Indians who had established about the best social adaptation to this country that has so far been worked out.
 After the Apache and the itinerant Mexicans whom they had met, these people with their irrigated farmlands supplied an emotional lift.
 They had cantaloupes, watermelons, corn, wheat, honey, any amount of foodstuff, even a couple of bullocks for beef, but no horses to sell.
 They practised the communism of the desert: asked the price of their cornmeal cakes, they said "Bread is to eat, not to sell, take what you want."
-Their sport was bartering, however, with loud laughter for Major Indicates a West Point graduate and gives his Class.Swords, the quartermaster, or for themselves when someone made a bad trade.
+Their sport was bartering, however, with loud laughter for Major Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Swords, the quartermaster, or for themselves when someone made a bad trade.
 They found Mr. Bestor's eyeglasses extremely amusing (he was a topographer), and in fact liked all their white brothers.
 Captain Johnston summarized the general verdict on their superiority to "the Apaches who bayed at us like their kindred wolves."
 Emory decided that they surpassed many of the Christian nations in agriculture, were but little behind them in the useful arts, "and immeasurably before them in honesty and virtue."

 They took the officers to the mysterious ruined dwelling of the Hohokam now known as Casa Grande, and recounted their version of a widespread myth.
 Myth of rain, genesis, and fertility.
 A beautiful maiden of the god‑people lived in a green valley — a valley of cottonwoods, flowers, and the smell of water — where all men courted her in vain.
 She was vowed to chastity, and she stored the increase of her lands to be distributed to the valley people when the drouths came.
 But one day she lay asleep and the clouds passed and a drop of rain fell in her navel.
 From this conception her son was born, founder of the Ancients . . .
 Bear of the West, blue woman of the West, I ask your intercession with the cloud people.